TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/TyposcriptConfiguration/Index.rst

          it's output to the browser.

-         This basically means that PHP\_SCRIPT **\_EXT** (external, because it's included in the global space in index\_ts.php file!!) can output data directly with echo-statements!
+         This basically means that PHP\_SCRIPT **\_EXT** (external, because it's included in the global space in index\_ts.php!) can output data directly with echo-statements!

          This is a very "raw" version of PHP\_SCRIPT because it's not included from inside an object and you have only very few standard functions